SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/wounds_en.md

 ### Fainting and Death

-A character who has neither full hearts nor boosts faints and is considered *dying*.
+A character that has neither full hearts nor boosts faints and is considered *dying*.
+The condition below describes exactly how to proceed here.

 ### Healing